in memory of Stuart Raleigh

 Laurents, Arthur.
 Original Story By: A Memoir of Broadway and Hollywood.
 Applause, 2000.

 Pollack, Howard.
 Samuel Barber: His Life and Legacy.
-University of Illinois Press, 2023.
+U. of Illinois Press, 2023.

 Rees, Brian.
 Camille Saint-Saëns: A Life.
 Chatto & Windus, 1999.